1Loaf-of-Bread/AnimeList/README.md

     >Type '4' at the main menu if you wish to view your anime list.
 - Anime list stats
     >Type '5' at the main menu if you wish to check your anime list statistics, like how many animes you have watched/unwatched, and your average anime rating.
+- Unwatched Animes
+    >Type '6' at the main menu if you wish to list the animes you have not watched yet.
 - Exit
-    >Type '6' at the main menu if you wish to exit the program.
+    >Type '7' at the main menu if you wish to exit the program.